-CS####Z Creative Textile Design- Curriculum AGrade 10, 11, 122.5 creditsDo you enjoy creative, hands-on classes?
+CS1923Z Creative Textile Design- Curriculum A

+Do you enjoy creative, hands-on classes?
 Want something to add to your fashion portfolio?
 Do you enjoy exploring color and design to create a custom wardrobe accessory?
 Then this semester long class is for you!!
 We'll be combining technology with traditional methods, such as knitting and weaving, working with a variety of fibers in creating your own fabric.
 Use the principles of design, color theory, and your newly learned skills to create your own textiles that can be made into something to suit your personalized wardrobe or home accessory.